rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 nano custom-resource.yaml
 ```
 and modify the CIDR by finding it in the spec section, CIDR.
-	cidr:  //in docs,  `10.244.0.0/24`
+	cidr:  //in docs,  `10.244.0.0/16`
 since, we've ran `kubectl init` with all the ip, container config and CIDR

 Run, To apply the settings:
 ```kubectl
 kubectl apply -f custom-resources.yaml
 ```
-Output: Tigera.io's Operator of Installation and apiserver/default got created.
+>**Output: Tigera.io's Operator of Installation and apiserver/default got created.**

 To check, Run this by watching the running nodes and pods:
 ```kubectl